 The bus should be positioned on the right lane portion of the highway.

-Students who must cross the road should do so under the watchful eye of the school bus driver and the protection of the school bus warning system.
+When possible, it is preferred that students are loaded/unloaded on door side (especially with multiple lanes of traffic).
+Students who must cross the road should do so under the watchful eye of the school bus driver and the protection of the school bus warning system (students should never cross a divided roadway, see p.3 for reference).
 The driver is the most important safety component in the loading/unloading process.
 The yellow warning lights should be activated approximately 300 feet before reaching the designated stop.